MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/enter-app-properties.md

 - **For customers on Windows 8.x and earlier or Windows Phone 8.x and earlier:**
      - If you check the **Minimum hardware** box for **Touch screen**, this requirement will be displayed in your app's Store listing, and customers on devices without a touch screen will see a warning if they try to download the app.
 No other requirements will be verified or displayed in your Store listing.

 We also recommend adding runtime checks for the specified hardware into your app, since the Store may not always be able to detect that a customer's device is missing the selected feature(s) and they could still be able to download your app even if a warning is displayed.
+If you want to completely prevent your UWP app from being downloaded on a device which doesn't meet minimum requirements for memory or DirectX level, you can designate the minimum requirements in a [StoreManifest XML file](https://msdn.microsoft.com/library/windows/apps/mt617335).

 > [!TIP]
-> If you want to completely prevent your UWP app from being downloaded on a device which doesn't meet minimum requirements for memory or DirectX level, you can designate the minimum requirements in a StoreManifest XML file.
-For more info, see [StoreManifest schema (Windows 10)](https://msdn.microsoft.com/library/windows/apps/mt617335).
+> If your product requires additional items that aren't listed in this section in order to run properly, such as 3D printers or USB devices, you can also enter [additional system requirements](create-app-store-listings.md#additional-system-requirements) when you create your Store listing.